Macau International Airport: Annual traffic

-Busiest routes

 Ground transportation

 The airport is connected by public transit bus routes, light rail, taxis, private cars, and regional coach services.

 Air–sea link

-For passengers transferring to China or Hong Kong, a "two customs, one checkpoint" service is provided.
+For passengers transferring to mainland China or Hong Kong, a "two customs, one checkpoint" service is provided.
 Passengers can use a bus shuttle directly from the airport to the New Macau Ferry Terminal or the Taipa Ferry Terminal without passing Macau immigration.